dkvz/dkvz-scripts/README.md

 * DELETEME_FILE - Path to the throwable notepad text file (see n.sh)
 * GUI_TEXT_EDITOR - Path to a graphical text editor to use
 * WEB_BROWSER - Path to browser to use, usually defaults to `xdg-open`
+* REMMINA_PROFILES_PATH - Path to Remmina profile files - Added it when I started using the flatpak

 # Installing
 The script `install.sh` creates links to your working copy of this repo into `./local/bin`.